SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 If the name can't be resolved, the handler simply ignores the request URL, and allows the request to continue unchanged.
 But in the case where the the lookup has succeeded, the handler will replace service name with the resolved host and port and then let the request continue processing.

 Of course you don't have to use the handler, instead you can make lookup requests directly on the `IDiscoveryClient` interface if you need to.

+> Note: When you utilize the Steeltoe handler for discovering services, you automatically get random load balancer client functionality.
+That is, if there are multiple instances registered under a particular service name, the handler will randomly select one of those instances each time the handler is invoked.

 ```csharp
 #using Pivotal.Discovery.Client;